AdguardTeam/AdguardKnowledgeBase/07.safari/01.overview/docs.en.md

 In the Filters tab you can enable/disable the whole category, or fine-tune separate filters inside it.
 If you make changes, this would be reflected in the Content Blockers section (located in the General tab).
 In other words, you can adjust things in the Filters tab and see what has changed in the Content Blockers section.

-Okay then, now that we’ve worked it out, let’s go back to the General tab and find the Content bloсkers section here.

 <a name="contentblockers"></a>

 ## Content Blockers